Are you looking for some great tips on how to open a nail salon?

-- Independence: You make the decisions on how to guide your business, set your schedule, and retain the profits.
+- Independence: You make the decisions on how to guide your business, set your own schedule, and keep the profits.

 - Opportunity: A typical nail salon can produce an income of about 100,000 dollars each year.
 Out of this, about 50,000 dollars is profit for the owner.
 This can add up if you deal with things well.

-Some possible challenges to be ready for are:
+Some possible difficulties to be ready for are:

-- Taxes & Legal Necessities: You'll be the one ultimately responsible for paying taxes, insurance and making sure all your premits, inspections and paperwork are up to date.
+- Taxes and Legal Necessities: You'll be the one ultimately responsible for paying taxes, insurance and making sure all your inspections and paperwork are up to date.

-- Losses: Even the best businesses might have their slower days, and you'll have to be ready for this.
+- Losses: Even the finest businesses might have their slower days, and you'll have to be prepared for this.
 It's a nail salon owner's obligation to see that personnel are paid and expenditures are met, even if revenues are temporarily low.